LucaLanziani/angular-brunch-seed-javascript/README.md

           partial2.html
         index.html            --> app layout file (the main html template file of the app).

-      partials/               --> Jade partial files.
-This file will be converted to HTML upon save. nav.jade              If you are using HTML this directory will not be present.
-You will find the template file partial1.jade         in the `app/assets/partials` directory instead.
-        partial2.jade         If you are using Jade these file will be converted to HTML and copied to `app/assets/partials` upon save. scripts/                --> base directory for app scripts controllers.js        --> application controllers
+      scripts/                --> base directory for app scripts controllers.js        --> application controllers
         directives.js         --> custom angular directives